This paleo vegan maple cream frosting is cashew-based, maple-sweetened and super creamy! The perfect frosting for pumpkin cake and other fall treats.

 You’ll want to make sure to use raw cashews.
 I first tried it with roasted salted cashews and just like the vanilla sauce, I think it tasted peanut buttery the next day.
 But don’t go using roasted salted cashews on purpose, thinking you’ll be making something that resembles peanut butter frosting.
 Mr. didn’t agree that it tasted peanutty.

-Mr. T did make me promise to tell you something about this recipe.
+Mr. T did make me promise to tell you something about this maple cream frosting recipe.
 He thinks that spreading it on anything is a total waste because, “It tastes best from the spoon.”

 Well.
 Cakes and cupcakes need frosting.
 So I’m happy to use this and don’t think it’s a waste at all!